thetrueoneshots/CubeMegaMod/README.md

   - Fixes all stats that artifacts are supposed to give
 ### 23. Weapon deconstruction
   - Allowing gear to be deconstructed into resources, like: wood, iron, gold, emerals and more based on their rarity, material and gear type.
+### 24. Mini map updates
+  - Mini map showing question marks for points of interest.
+  - Re-introducing a fog over the minimap

 ## Final words
 Special thanks **Chris** for his work for the modding community. **TheBagel3(Youtube, Discord, Twitch)** is the one to build on for support, ideas and enthousiasm.
 He makes awesome videos about the mods, is a nice person and lots of love for him ❤️.
 Also thanks **Timothy(GrayShadoz - Youtube)**, **Raxiti(Reddit)**, **kuba.dlouhej(Discord)** for testing and giving feedback on the mod.